AthiraSreenath/Web-Scraping-and-Sentiment-Analysis-using-NLP/README.md

 # Web-Scraping-and-Sentiment-Analysis-using-NLP
-Analyzing Yelp reviees of one of our favorite food joints - Outback Steakhouse
+Analyzing Yelp reviews of one of our favorite food joints - Outback Steakhouse

+* Webscraping
+* Sentiment Analysis